 - The Physical Therapist Assistant program at our Albuquerque campus culminates in an Associate of Science degree

-- The program can typically be completed in as few as two years
+- The program can typically be completed in as few as two years1

 - Our degree program mixes classroom instruction with lab practice and practical clinical experience during an externship

-- The curriculum also includes preparation for the PTA licensure exam; the National Physical Therapy Examination (NPTE)*
+- The curriculum also includes preparation for the PTA licensure exam; the National Physical Therapy Examination (NPTE)2

 Our Albuquerque Physical Therapy Assistant degree can move you

 If you think a career making a difference to the quality of peoples’ lives would move you, then consider becoming a Physical Therapist Assistant.
-It could be a good career choice; the U.S Bureau of Labor Statistics forecasts that employment of qualified Physical Therapist Assistants will increase by 45% through 2020.***
+It could be a good career choice; the U.S. Bureau of Labor Statistics expects employment for qualified physical therapist assistants to increase by about 41% from 2012 to 2022..3

 Expert Physical Therapy training in Albuquerque, NM